kvvadavi/Application-Project-README.md-Generator/README.md

   ### Install

   ```
-  Run `npm i` to install all dependencies from package.json file.
+  Run following commands after cloning the repo. 'npm install'.
+This will install the dependencies from 'package.json'.
+Later, Run 'node index.js'.
+This will generate questions for creating the README.md file.
+Go through each prompt and HIT ENTER once questions are answered.
+It is very easy process.
+But, make sure to answer correct details.
   ```

   ### Usage
   ```
-  User Should have knowledge on Node.
+  User should have 'npm' and 'node' running on the system/computer.
+User should have knowledge of Node and JavaScript.
   ```

   ### Contribution